Why are the dilepton temperatures at the relativistic heavy-ion colliders are constant, T ~ 0.3 GeV?: Introduction

+Invariant mass spectra of dileptons, which barely interact with gluons, quarks and hadrons, can serve as a unique thermometer for the hottest initial stage of relativistic nuclear collisions.
+The NA60 collaboration at CERN's SPS accelerator pioneered these temperature measurements with dimuon mass spectra from fixed target In+In experiments~\cite{NA60,NA60:2010muk} at $\sqrt {s_{NN}}=17.3~\textrm{GeV}$.

-The recent article~\cite{STAR:2024bpc} of the STAR Collaboration presenting measurements of thermal intermediate mass dilepton spectra from central Au+Au nuclear collisions at $\sqrt {s_{NN}} = 27$ and $54.4~\textrm{GeV}$ at BNL's RHIC collider, as well as STAR measurements~\cite{STAR15,STAR24} at $\sqrt{s_{NN}}=200~\textrm{GeV}$, and recent ALICE Pb+Pb data~\cite{ALICE24,ALICE25} at $\sqrt{s_{NN}} = 5.02~\textrm{TeV}$ from CERN LHC, give striking results: the temperature extracted from the slopes of the IMR dilepton spectra at these energies is simply constant, $T_{IMR}\simeq 287\pm 27~\textrm{MeV}$ (see Fig.~\ref{fig1}).
+The recent article~\cite{STAR:2024bpc} of the STAR Collaboration reports the measurements of intermediate mass dilepton spectra from Au+Au collisions at $\sqrt {s_{NN}} = 27$ and $54.4~\textrm{GeV}$ at BNL's RHIC collider.
+Here, we complement these results by STAR's data~\cite{STAR15,STAR24} for RHIC's top energy $\sqrt{s_{NN}}=200~\textrm{GeV}$.
+Furthermore, the ALICE Collaboration at the CERN LHC reported recently~\cite{ALICE24,ALICE25} measurements of dielectron spectra for Pb+Pb collisions at $\sqrt{s_{NN}} = 5.02~\textrm{TeV}$.
+For all currently published energies, from $\sqrt {s_{NN}} = 27~\textrm{GeV}$ to $5020~\textrm{GeV}$ (an increase of a~factor 200 in c.m. bombarding energy), the temperatures $T_{IMR}$ extracted from the slopes of intermediate mass dilepton spectra equal approximately $0.3~\textrm{GeV}$.
+The four STAR data alone yield an average value \mbox{$T_{IMR}\simeq 287\pm 27~\textrm{MeV}$} (see Fig.~\ref{fig1}).

-These measured temperatures are close to the critical temperature \mbox{$T_c^{\hsp Y M}\sim 290~\textrm{MeV}$~\cite{Bor22}} of the first-order phase transition in the pure SU(3) gauge theory.
-As noted in Ref.~\cite{Fujimoto:2025sxx}, the latter is slightly below the gluonic Hagedorn temperature, which characterizes the melting of glueballs (closed gluon strings) in pure gauge matter.
+All these measured dilepton temperatures are remarkably close to the critical temperature \mbox{$T_c^{\hsp Y M}\sim 290~\textrm{MeV}$~\cite{Bor22}} of the first-order phase transition obtained in the pure SU(3) gauge theory.
+According to Refs.~\cite{Fujimoto:2025sxx,cgyz-3956}, the latter is slightly below the gluonic Hagedorn temperature, which characterizes the melting of glueballs (closed gluon strings) in pure gauge matter.
+If the earliest stage is chemically undersaturated in quarks, then the apparent dilepton IMR temperature may become sensitive not to the highest initial gluon temperature, but to the stage when quarks become sufficiently abundant, possibly near $T_c^{\hsp Y M}$.